 Access owns an equity interest in Deezer S.A., which was formerly known as Odyssey Music Group ("Odyssey"), a French company that controls and operates a music streaming service, formerly through Odyssey's subsidiary, Blogmusik SAS ("Blogmusik"), under the name Deezer ("Deezer"), and is represented on Deezer S.A.'s Board of Directors.
 Subsidiaries of the Company have been a party to license arrangements with Deezer since 2008, which provide for the use of the Company's sound recordings on Deezer's ad-supported and subscription streaming services worldwide (excluding China, North Korea, and Japan (included for subscription services only)) in exchange for fees paid by Deezer.
-The Company has also authorized Deezer to include the Company's sound recordings in Deezer is also required to make payments to the Company.
+The Company has also authorized Deezer to include the Company's sound recordings in Deezer's streaming services where such services are offered as a bundle with third-party services or products (e.g., telco services or hardware products), for which Deezer is also required to make payments to the Company.
 Deezer paid to the Company an aggregate amount of approximately \$36 million, \$42 million and \$42 million in connection with the foregoing arrangements during the fiscal years ended September 30, 2022, 2021 and 2020, respectively.
 In addition, in connection with these arrangements, (i) the Company was issued warrants to purchase shares of Deezer S.A. and (ii) the Company purchased a small number of shares of Deezer S.A.
 The Company also has various publishing agreements with Deezer.
 Warner Chappell has licenses with Deezer for use of repertoire on the service in Europe, which the Company refers to as a PEDL license (referencing the Company's Pan European Digital Licensing initiative), and for territories in Latin America.
-For the PEDL and Latin American licenses for the fiscal years ended September 30, 2022, 2021 and 2020, Deezer paid the Company an additional approximately \$2 million and \$2 million, respectively.
-Deezer since so the rough an additional approximately \$2 million and \$2 million, respectively.
+For the PEDL and Latin American licenses for the fiscal years ended September 30, 2022, 2021 and 2020, Deezer paid the Company an additional approximately \$2 million, \$2 million and \$2 million, respectively.
+Deezer also licenses other publishing rights controlled by Warner Chappell through statutory licenses or through vario

-On April 13, 2022, the Company entered into an agreement to purchase 900,000 ordinary shares for $\notin$ 9 million of I2PO, a French société anonyme and special purpose acquisition company listed on the Paris Euronext Exchange.
+On April 13, 2022, the Company entered into an agreement to purchase 900,000 ordinary shares for €9 million of I2PO, a French société anonyme and special purpose acquisition company listed on the Paris Euronext Exchange.
 I2PO merged with Deezer S.A., which was consummated on July 5, 2022.
 In connection with the merger, preferred shares in Deezer S.A. previously held by the Company were converted into ordinary shares of the combined publicly traded entity.
 Following the consummation of the merger, I2PO was renamed Deezer.
 The Company's equity interests in Deezer S.A. are recorded at fair value in accordance with ASC 321, Investments-Equity Securities based on quoted prices in active markets.
 As of September 30, 2022, the fair value of these equity interests was approximately \$17 million.